Locust Valley Library

 How does Locust Valley Library spend its money?

 Locust Valley Library directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Locust Valley Library tax-deductible?